Danny-Engelman/ITpings/README.md

 But did not meet my growing list of requirements:

+* plug & play in any new environment, without registering any Node info
 * Track **all** my Nodes (=Sensors) in one View
 * In a generic dataformat, ready for any future application
 * Get (almost) live updates of new information